IDNI/tau-lang/README.md

 ## Recursive relations

-Recursive ralations are introduced to simplify the writing of boolean functions and well formed formulas.
+Recursive ralations are introduced to simplify the writing of well formed formulas.
 They are given by the following grammar:

 ```
 bf_rec_relation -> bf_ref ":=" bf.
 bf_ref -> sym "[" (offset)+  "]" "(" capture+ ")".
 ```

-and in the case of well-formed formulas, the grammar is:
+in the case of boolean functions and in the case of well-formed general formulas, the grammar is:

 ```
 wff_rec_relation -> wff_ref ":=" wff.